LDemetrios/KLog/README.md

 ### Create Super-Ultra-Mega-Log-Engine

 Some body movements from user are still required.
 I am not reflection-wizard able to look through code evaluation at its runtime.
 Besides, this logger, as mentioned above, is not suitable for large methods, and especially not intended for logging something in release-time.

 # Change log

 ## 0 Developing

+### 0.2

+- Add more clear sample (ExpressionParser)
+- Add desired function contracts (More will be added later)

 ### 0.1